megan-grug/nature-adventure/README.md

 Used to provide neat interactivity.

 -	**Google Fonts:**
-Used to import custom fonts Mate SC and Atkinson Hyperlegible as referred to above.
+Used to import custom fonts as referred to above.

 -   **Google Maps Javascript API:**
 Used to capture and display maps and location data as part of the bird records.